Discover Your Swing: Top Golf Club Brands for Beginner Golfers

 • Lob Wedge: When you’ve only got a ladle’s distance to the hole but little room to roll, the lob wedge is your friend.
 It pops the ball up fast for a soft touch down.

-See also Golf Swing Transition Guide
+See also Golf Swing Sequencing Guide

 Beginners should think about starting small and working their way up.
 Companies like Callaway, TaylorMade, Ping, and Titleist are pretty spot-on for offering clubs that are beginner-friendly without sacrificing quality (Today’s Golfer).
 Newbies don’t need to burden themselves with a full golf club symphony; a modest setup with a putter, one robust club like a driver or 3-wood, some irons, and at least one trusty wedge can do the trick (Today’s Golfer).